marcotof/marcotof.github.io/README.md

 **How it works:**
 - All translations are embedded in `locales.js` to avoid CORS issues on GitHub Pages
 - Elements to translate are marked with `data-i18n="key"` attributes in `index.html`
-- The language selector is located in the contact section with flag emojis (🇬🇧 English, 🇮🇹 Italiano, 🇪🇸 Español)
+- The language selector is located in the navbar with flag-only options (🇺🇸 English, 🇮🇹 Italiano, 🇪🇸 Español)
 - Default language: English
 - Current language is saved to `localStorage` for persistence across visits